 why we've been waiting eight years for the new studio ghibli film

-Though hampered by death, earthquakes and a spiralling budget, The Tale of the Princess Kaguya is an emotional triumph of Japanese emotion.
+Though hampered by death, earthquakes and a spiralling budget, The Tale of the Princess Kaguya is a triumph of Japanese emotion.

 The Director Took His Time

 Producer Yoshiaki Nishimura spent 12 hours a day, six days a week with director Isao Takahata for 18 months before he agreed to make the film.
 In truth, the project had been in Takahata's mind for much longer.
 The Tale of the Princess Kaguya is derived from an old Japanese folk story about a Moon princess sent to earth as punishment to live with a bamboo cutter and his wife.
 The director had worked on an animated incarnation of the story some 55 years previously.

 It Took Another 18 Months For The Script To Be Completed